Ben Chilwell: Leicester City

 Chilwell joined Leicester City's academy aged 12 in 2009 having played in Rushden & Diamonds' centre of excellence.
 He won their Academy Player of the Year award at the end of the 2014–15 season.

 After featuring for the club in pre-season under new manager Claudio Ranieri, Chilwell was given the number 30 shirt ahead of the 2015–16 season.
-He made his first-team debut on 27 October 2015 in the club's League Cup match against Hull City.
-Chilwell played the entire match as Leicester lost 5–4 on penalties following a 1–1 draw after extra time.
+On 27 October 2015, in the club's League Cup match against Hull City, he made his first-team debut.
+Chilwell played the entire match as Leicester lost 5–4 in a penalty shootout following a 1–1 draw after extra time.

-On 19 November 2015, Chilwell joined Championship club Huddersfield Town on a youth loan until 3 January 2016.
+On 19 November 2015, Chilwell joined Championship club Huddersfield Town on a loan until 3 January 2016.
 He made his debut nine days later in a 2–0 home loss to Middlesbrough.
+Despite only spending six weeks at the West Yorkshire club, Chilwell would later describe his spell as "a big part of [his] growth in [his] career" and credited Huddersfield manager David Wagner with aiding his development as an attacking full back.

+In January 2016, Chilwell was recalled from his loan by Leicester City.
+On 10 January, he started at left-back and played the full 90 minutes of a 2–2 draw away at Tottenham Hotspur in the third round of the FA Cup.
+Ten days later, he made his first appearance at King Power Stadium as Leicester were beaten 2–0 by Tottenham in the replay.
+He was described in the BBC's match report as "Leicester's best player" and "exceptional as an attacking full-back".

 On 28 July 2016, Chilwell signed a new contract with Leicester until June 2021.
+Having previously been assigned the number 30, Chilwell was given the squad number 3 for the 2016–17 season.

 He made his Premier League debut on 26 December in a 2–0 home defeat to Everton.
-Chilwell received praise for his performance.
+Five days later, he made his first home appearance in the Premier League, playing the full 90 minutes of a 1–0 win over West Ham United.

 He made 19 appearances across the 2016–17 season, including two in the UEFA Champions League, and scored his first career goal on 18 May 2017 in a 6–1 home loss to Tottenham Hotspur.

+During the 2017–18 season, Chilwell became Leicester's first-choice left-back ahead of Christian Fuchs.
 Chilwell was sent off for the first time in his career on 13 January 2018 after receiving two yellow cards within five minutes of each other in a goalless draw away to Chelsea.

-He signed a new contract with Leicester on 20 October, tying him to the club until June 2024.
+He signed a new six-year contract with Leicester on 20 October 2018 and, five days later, scored once and assisted two more goals in the team's record 9–0 win away at Southampton.

+On 9 November 2019, Chilwell made his 100th appearance for Leicester City in a 2–0 home win over Arsenal in the Premier League.